 But not completely.

-When Rufus approached and asked me he was looking for an assistant, it was the first time he personally asked for my help.
+When he approached and told me he was looking for a new secretary, it was the first time he personally asked for my help.
 I didn’t want to let him down.
-So I recommended him someone I personally knew, who I was confident would be great for the job.
-And it wasn’t in sense nepotism since Zoey Curtis is my sister’s best friend.
+So I recommended him, someone, I personally knew.
+Someone I was confident would be great for the job.
+And it wasn’t in sense nepotism since Zoey Curtis was my sister’s best friend.

-And like on cue, bright an early as always, the lovers exited the elevator at seven in the morning.
-Their glowing smile greeted me as they approached the reception desk.
+And on cue, bright an early as always, the lovers exited the elevator.
+A glowing smile greeted me as they approached the reception desk.

 “Morning, Amy,” Zoey said, while Julian nodded in greeting.

 “Good morning, Zoey.
-Mr. Hawksley,” I greeted towards the two.
+Mr. Hawksley,” I greeted calmly.
 “How was your weekend?
 Did you manage to get some rest?”
-I inquired to Zoey.
+I lightly interrogated, trying to know what I missed.

 “We did,” Zoey beamed and coyly peered at Julian, giving him a flirty wink.